TDS-PU Q4 2025 Earnings Call Summary | Stock Taper

 1. Key Financial Results and Metrics

-• Adjusted EBITDA: Improved by 6% in Q4; however, declined 6% for the full year primarily due to divestitures and a non-cash stock-based compensation adjustment.
+• Adjusted EBITDA: Improved by 6% in Q4 but declined by 6% for the full year, primarily due to divestitures and a non-cash adjustment in Q1.

-• Share Repurchases: Invested $67 million in Q4 to repurchase 1.8 million shares, totaling 2.8 million shares for 2025.
-Remaining authorization for share buyback is $524 million.
+• Share Repurchase: Invested $67 million to repurchase 1.8 million shares in Q4, totaling 2.8 million shares for 2025.
+Remaining authorization for buybacks is $524 million.

 2. Strategic Updates and Business Highlights

-• Divestiture of Wireless Operations: Completed the largest transaction in company history, divesting wireless operations to focus on fiber and tower businesses.
+• Divestiture of Wireless Operations: Completed the largest transaction in company history, divesting wireless operations to strengthen the balance sheet and focus on fiber and tower businesses.

 3. Forward Guidance and Outlook

-• 2026 Revenue Forecast: Expected telecom revenues of $1.015 billion to $1.055 billion, reflecting growth from fiber investments but offset by declines in video, voice, and wholesale revenues.
+• 2026 Revenue Forecast: Expected telecom revenues between $1.015 billion and $1.055 billion, reflecting growth from fiber investments but offset by declines in video and legacy services.

 • Adjusted EBITDA Guidance: Projected between $310 million and $350 million for 2026.